 All countries who are part of the plan must submit an annual review in order to ensure that they are meeting the requirements of the protocol.

-The admissions of each country must be monitored and records are to be kept of the findings.
+The admissions of each country must be monitored and records of the findings are to be kept.